arvidle/video-process-mining-public/README.md

 The event log used for external evaluation and additional visualizations are provided in the directory [case_study](case_study).
 We used [Disco](https://fluxicon.com/disco/) to discover the models shown in the paper.

-# Reproduction of Results for the Article "Describing behavior sequences of fattening pigs using process mining on video data and automated pig behavior recognition"
+# "Describing behavior sequences of fattening pigs using process mining on video data and automated pig behavior recognition"

+## Reproduction of Results

 Use the scripts in [evaluation](evaluation) to reproduce the figures.
 To reproduce the models, import the XES-formatted event log [case_study/clustered_log_10s.xes](clustered_log_10s.xes) into Disco.
 Note that this event log used a smoothing parameter of 10 in the event abstraction, as opposed to 20 in the BPM Forum paper.

+## Supplementary Materials

+Find the process models of all clusters in [supplementary_materials](supplementary_materials)

 # Data availability